Syringomyelia is a cyst-like collection of cereberospinal fluid (CSF) that forms in the spinal cord. Over time, it damages the spinal cord.

-The fluid buildup in syringomyelia may be caused by:
+The fluid-filled cyst is called a syrinx.
+The spinal fluid buildup may be caused by:

 Exams and Tests